Welcome to Drury University: A Message for New Faculty

-Faculty should be completely familiar with the general education curriculum and make every effort to help students see connections between their majors and CORE.
-Faculty and, particularly advisors, should help students understand and appreciate the value of the CORE curriculum.
-In particular, faculty have an obligation to help develop coherence throughout the curriculum including connections between majors and CORE.
+Faculty should be completely familiar with the general education curriculum and make every effort to help students see connections between their majors and Your Drury Fusion.
+Faculty and, particularly advisors, should help students understand and appreciate the value of the Your Drury Fusion curriculum.
+In particular, faculty have an obligation to help develop coherence throughout the curriculum including connections between majors and the general education curriculum.

-Certain values are expressed in the goals of the university and underlie the curriculum.
+Drury’s values are expressed in the goals of the university and underlie the curriculum.
 The Drury education is interested in synthesis, in helping students understand the connections across disciplines.
-The Drury education is reflective, and we hope that students will develop habits of reflection.
+The Drury education is reflective, and we aim to help students develop habits of reflection.
 The liberal arts education as it is practiced at Drury engages students actively in the learning experience.
-As teachers we need to be intentional in encouraging students to become involved and take responsibility for their own learning.
+As teachers we must be intentional in encouraging students to become involved and take responsibility for their own learning.

-A liberal arts education, at its best, creates a bridge between the theoretical and the practical and helps students understand the way theory and experience relate to and enrich each other.
-Faculty and students are encouraged to engaged in service learning, internships and other kinds of experiences that will complement the classroom.
+A liberal arts education, at its best, creates a bridge between the theoretical and the practical and helps students understand the ways theory and experience relate to and enrich each other.
+Faculty and students are encouraged to engage in service learning, internships and other kinds of experiences that will complement the classroom.

 Faculty members are significant role models.
-If you are interested in interdisciplinary work and supportive of the Global Perspectives 21 curriculum, that interest and excitement will be shared by your students.
-Faculty are expected to teach in the CORE program as part of their responsibility to the university.
+If you are interested in interdisciplinary work and supportive of the Your Drury Fusion curriculum, your students will share that interest and excitement.
+Faculty are expected to teach in the Your Drury Fusion program as part of their responsibility to the university.

 Our classrooms should be inquiring, open, and tolerant.
 We should encourage those same virtues in our students as we help them learn to consider questions of value and to make reasoned value judgments.
-A part of a liberal education is to learn tolerance and openness to other views.
+A part of a liberal education is to learn and practice tolerance and openness to other views.
 A free and open discussion of ideas must characterize our community.
 Just as the university will respect and protect your right to academic freedom as a faculty member, you should protect the rights of your students to academic freedom.
 You should encourage them to feel that they are in an environment of free and open discussion, and do your best to cultivate such an environment in your classrooms and beyond.